 The university seal, logo, mark and name are all copyright protected and trademarked.
-They can only be used with express permission from the Office of Institutional Relations (936)261- 2136.
+They can only be used with express permission from the Office of Institutional Advancement (936)261- 2128.

 Security may be required for your event if the University determines that the size of the event, its scope or the level of potential risk to performers or the audience is sufficient to require University security.
-Call the Department of Public Safety (DPS – (936)261-1375) if you have questions on this matter.
+Call the University Police Department UPD – (936)261-1375 if you have questions on this matter.

 Advance tickets are helpful in generating sales prior to the day of your event.
 If you sell tickets, print only enough to meet the facility capacity and number tickets consecutively.
-Depending on the nature of your event, you may be required to use the University Ticket Office (Fiscal Office, Banks Building,1st Floor, (936)261-1900).
+Depending on the nature of your event, you may be required to use the University Cashiers Fiscal Office, Banks Building,1st Floor, (936)261-1895.

 Was this information helpful?
 Provide Feedback or report broken links.